 Other diving-related disorders

-Diving in cold water can rapidly lead to a dangerously low body temperature (hypothermia Hypothermia Hypothermia is a dangerously low body temperature.
-Hypothermia is often regarded as a cold injury, because it can be caused or made worse by exposure to cold surroundings.
-Being in an environment... read more ), which causes clumsiness and poor judgment.
+Diving in cold water can rapidly lead to a dangerously low body temperature (hypothermia Hypothermia Hypothermia (dangerously low body temperature) is often regarded as a cold injury, because it can be caused or made worse by exposure to cold surroundings.
+Being in an environment that is too... read more ), which causes clumsiness and poor judgment.
 Cold water can also rarely trigger fatal heartbeat irregularities Overview of Abnormal Heart Rhythms Abnormal heart rhythms (arrhythmias) are sequences of heartbeats that are irregular, too fast, too slow, or conducted via an abnormal electrical pathway through the heart.
 Heart disorders are... read more in people with coronary artery disease Acute Coronary Syndromes (Heart Attack; Myocardial Infarction; Unstable Angina) Acute coronary syndromes result from a sudden blockage in a coronary artery.
 This blockage causes unstable angina or a heart attack (myocardial infarction), depending on the location and amount... read more .
 Other potential diving hazards include

 Bites and stings from various marine life